chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/4-registration.md

 ## Step One (Connect to the gateway's WiFi access point)

-After properly mounting your gateway, take out your cellular phone and open the "WiFi Connections".
+After properly mounting your gateway, take your smartphone and open the "WiFi Connections".
 If the gateway is powered on, you will see a WiFi access point named "Chirp-XXXX" (XXXX represents gateway-specific numbers).
-Connect your phone to this access point.
-Password is the same as the access point name Chirp-XXXX.
+Connect your phone to this access point. **Password is the same as the access point name Chirp-XXXX**.

-**It is strongly recommended to stay close to the gateway (around 5 meters) during the registration process to ensure a stable connection.**
+It is strongly recommended to stay close to the gateway (around 5 meters) during the registration process to ensure a stable connection.

 ![One](one.jpg)

 ## Step Two (Open the gateway's access point in your browser)

-Once successfully connected to the gateway's WiFi access point, open your internet browser and type the following IP address in the address bar: 192.168.230.1
+Once successfully connected to the gateway's WiFi access point, open your internet browser and type the following IP address in the address bar: **192.168.230.1**

 ## Step Three (Create a password for your gateway)